 Historical information about ASC can be found in the following documents: Delivering Insight: The History of the Accelerated Strategic Computing Initiative (ASCI), The Mission of the Advanced Simulation and Computing Program, and The Role of ASC in Stockpile Stewardship.
+Additionally, although several years old, this video provides informative background on the ASC Program.

 ASC@LLNL Program Contact